europeana/Labs/_posts/apps/2014-05-16-wikimedia-batch-upload-15-autogenerated.md

 links:
   - http://commons.wikimedia.org/wiki/Category:Images_from_Europeana
 contact:
-  name: "Maarten Zeinstra from Kennisland

-Maarten Dammers, Independent developer"
+  name: "Maarten Zeinstra from Kennisland and Maarten Dammers, Independent developer"
 ---

 This prototype makes it possible to upload content to Wikimedia Commons from Europeana.

-The prototype has now been superceeded by the GLAMwiki toolset.
+NOTE: The prototype has now been superceeded by the [GLAMwiki toolset](http://commons.wikimedia.org/wiki/Commons:GLAMwiki_Toolset_Project "GLAMWiki Toolset").

 1st Hackathon 2011